 Here are a few online suppliers of unfinished birch:

-The best part about using birch?
+The best thing about using birch?
 The trees grow and replenish themselves quickly, so you don't have to worry about harming the environment to make your chic table.

-Step 1: Cut the plywood base to 33x24 inches, then build a plywood box measuring 27x18x16 inches.
-Cut two 27x16-inch and two 18x16-inch pieces for sides and one 27x18-inch piece for the top.
+Cut the plywood base to 33x24 inches, then build a plywood box measuring 27x18x16 inches by cutting two 27x16-inch and two 18x16-inch pieces for sides and one 27x18-inch piece for the top.
 Glue the box sides together, then screw.
 Center the box on the wood base, screwing through the box and into the base to secure.

-Step 4: Cut 1-inch wood rounds using a miter saw.
+Cut 1-inch birch rounds using a miter saw.
 We cut 40 for this project.
 Use wood glue to secure each round to the box top, aligning in rows as you glue.

-Step 5: Spread grout over the logs with a grout float, smoothing between the edges of the logs.
+Spread grout over the logs with a grout float, smoothing between the edges of the logs.
 Wipe off extra grout with the float.
 Use a putty knife to scrape off grout to your desired appearance.
-Allow the grout to dry before continuing to Step 6.
+Allow the grout to dry before continuing to the next step.

-Step 6: Attach feet to the base with screws.
-Position the casters 1 inch from the edge of the table.
+Attach casters to the base of the table with screws.
+Position the casters 1 inch from the edges of the table.
 Finish by applying a coat of clear polyurethane to the wood.